BitBytesIO/Package-Manager/README.md

-# Package-Installer
+# Package Manager

-The Package Installer is an add-on designed to streamline the management of Python packages directly within Blender.
+The Package Manager is an add-on designed to streamline the management of Python packages directly within Blender.
 It provides an easy-to-use interface for searching, installing, and managing Python packages, along with bulk download capabilities for package requirements.

 This add-on aims to simplify the workflow for Blender users who need to manage Python packages for scripting and plugin development.
 It eliminates the need to use external package managers by integrating package management into the Blender interface.